ui-ninja/react-native-rating-element/README.md

 A simple rating library for react native supporting decimal point and custom icon set.

 I created this small library as [react-native-ratings](https://github.com/Monte9/react-native-ratings) package was causing UI issues in Android device, when applied within touchable opacity element.
-Also the <AirbnbRating /> component, does not support fractions.
+Also it's `AirbnbRating` component, does not support fractions.

 This package works perfectly on android's TouchableOpacity, support icons from Ionicons and also support fractions.

 >Please note: This package depends on [react-native-vector-icons](https://oblador.github.io/react-native-vector-icons/).
 Please install and configure it before using this package.
+It is simple to install - First, install the package via `npm` and then link it using `react-native link`.

 ## Installation